-The RV-8063-C7 is a CMOS real-time clock/calendar module optimized for low power consumption.
-An Offset register allows to compensating the frequency deviation of the 32.768 kHz clock.
+The RV-8063-C8 is a CMOS real-time clock/calendar module optimized for low power consumption.
+An Offset register makes it possible to compensate for the frequency deviation of the clock of 32.768 kHz.
 All addresses and data are transferred serially via a Serial Peripheral Interface (SPI-bus) with a maximum data rate of 7 Mbit/s.
 The register address is incremented automatically after each written or read data byte.

-This ultra small RTC module has been specially designed for miniature and cost sensitive high volume applications.
+This ultra-small and lightweight RTC module has been specially designed for miniature and cost sensitive high volume applications.